schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 </linter>
 ```

-**Linter:** *schemacrawler.tools.linter.LinterUselessSurrogateKey*
-Checks for relationship tables with just foreign keys and no attributes,
-but still have a primary key.

 ## Enforcing Good Schema Design During Builds

 SchemaCrawler Lint can be configured to fail a build using a configuration file.